charleslemaire0/TeenAstro/TeenAstroTest/autoTest/README.md

-autoTest is a test program that compares the axis positions against values computed with the [skyfield](https://rhodesmill.org/skyfield/) astronomy library.
+autoTest is a program that compares the axis positions against values computed with the [skyfield](https://rhodesmill.org/skyfield/) astronomy library.

 ```
 python3 autoTest.py --help